line/sacpo/README.md

 Generation and evaluation results will be saved in `output/eval`.

 ## Compute score and plot results
-To compute the win rates (from above GPT-4 evaluation) and plot the main figure in our paper:
+To compute the win rates (from the above GPT-4 evaluation) and plot the main figure in our paper:

 ```bash
 sh script/evaluate/plot_win_rates.sh